 numerous wine regions around the world, and has worked with David Gleave since 1994.
 He is involved with many of the wines in our portfolio, primarily as a consultant.
 “Now is the time to launch my own wines,” he says.
 “Blank Canvas represents my story as a winemaker.
 It is an endeavour that is entirely my own expression of winemaking, is from my own funding, and is exclusively my risk.”
 The ‘Blank Canvas’ is the vineyard and the variety, the winery the brush and palette (no pun intended) at the winemaker’s disposal, all the while defined by the scientific grounding Matt laid at university and has built upon over the past 23 years.
 His aim is to break some rules with the Blank Canvas wines, but in order to break the rules, he feels, you need to know them.
 This is what sets the Blank Canvas wines apart.

 This Pinot Noir is sourced from a single vineyard that Matt oversaw the planting of in 2001.
 It is situated in the old clay soils of the Waihopai Valley in Marlborough.
-The soil naturally gives low yields, but we also crop thinned during the ripening of the fruit.
+The soil naturally gives low yields, but they also crop thinned during the ripening of the fruit.
 As a result the berries were small and concentrated with flavour.
 It is made exclusively from Clone 115, a Dijon clone which is selected for its tannins and impressive savoury fruit characters.

 The 2015 vintage in Marlborough was one of the earliest and driest in recent years, with rainfall being just 40% of the long-term average while growing degree days were 10% more.
 For Pinot Noir, this resulted in lower yields, smaller bunch weights and more concentrated, impressive fruit.